 Itou-sensei cited the Samurai spirit and the way of Bushido, how it wasn’t about social positions or cast, but being able to exert self-discipline and to defeat one’s own ego and demons.
 With these words, we made our way to the dojo next door and were given a demonstration on the Way of aikido.

 Aikido is considered a martial art because of its use to defend oneself from possible danger, but above this it is a way to pass on the teachings of Buddha and strengthen one’s mental and spiritual fortitude.
 First and foremost, aikido is not meant to attack and hurt others, it is used as a last resort.
 Aikido teaches that one must not meet power with power, that must learn to curb the other persons power in order to calm them down and stop them from hurting themselves, and others, any further.
 It is much like Buddha’s teachings that one must not meet anger with anger, but with a smile and a calm mind and heart.

 Endo-san, one of the students, translated for us as Itou-sensei preformed the many katas involved.
-He said that aikido is meant to use the other person’s power against them, and that if you try to meet them with the same power, you will lose.
+He said that aikido is meant to use the power of Aiki that united our minds and bodys, and that if you try to meet them with the same power, you will lose.
 You must have an empty mind to be able to connect to your opponent and channel their power back, using it to immobilize them with as little injury as possible.